-Breath biomarker discovery with Breath Biopsy® could enable non-invasive early detection and disease progression monitoring for NAFLD, NASH and other liver diseases.
+Breath biomarker discovery with Breath Biopsy® could lead to non-invasive early detection and disease progression monitoring for NAFLD, NASH and other liver diseases.

-Today as many as 3 in 10 adults and 1 in 10 children are affected by liver disease in some countries.1 Despite increasing incidence detecting liver disease, such as non-alcoholic fatty liver disease (NAFLD) and non-alcoholic steatohepatitis (NASH) and more advanced cirrhosis, is challenging.
+Today as many as 3 in 10 adults and 1 in 10 children are affected by liver disease in some countries.1 Despite increasing incidence, detecting liver disease, such as non-alcoholic fatty liver disease (NAFLD), non-alcoholic steatohepatitis (NASH) and more advanced cirrhosis, is challenging.
 These conditions all share common clinical presentations, making accurate diagnosis and effective treatment a critical challenge.

 1.Definition & Facts of NAFLD & NASH: https://www.niddk.nih.gov/health-information/liver-disease/nafld-nash/definition-facts

 Biomarkers of liver disease originate directly within the liver and are then transferred into breath via the bloodstream.
 As such, breath tests have the potential to detect systemic markers of liver diseases.
 Breath Biopsy uses the ReCIVA® Breath Sampler for non-invasive breath sample collection and provides robust biomarker discovery pipelines using GC-MS analysis provided through Breath Biopsy Services.

 - PUBLICATION: Breath Biopsy Assessment of Liver Disease Using an Exogenous Volatile Organic Compound—Toward Improved Detection of Liver Impairment

 - POSTER: Breath Biopsy to Discover Novel Exogenous Volatile Organic Compound (EVOC®) Biomarkers for Chronic Liver Disease